mafima/HCDeathsPlus/README.md

 You can move the log by holding ctrl and shift and dragging ther log.
 You can reset the position by holding ctrl and shift and right clicking the log.

+## Installation
+- Click "Code" and Download Zip.
+- Extract the content to Wow\Interface\AddOns
+- rename to HCDeaths

 ## Commands:
 - /hcdeath message - toggle system death messages
 - /hcdeath toast - toggle toast popups